-- 10.1 Any persons who have made long, continued and outstanding contributions in the field of pain research and/or management may be elected - 10.1.1 an Honorary Member (in the case or persons who have not been eligible to be Regular Members of the Society), or - 10.1.2 a Life Member (in case of persons who have been Regular Members of the Society)

-by a majority vote of the Regular Members present in person or by proxy at a meeting of Regular Members.

-10.2 In event that the Council receives a nomination signed by at least two Regular Members for a person to become an Honorary Member or Life Member, Council shall, if it determines that such nominee satisfies the criteria established by Article 10.1, within twelve months of receiving such nomination, convene a meeting of Regular Members for the purpose of considering and affecting a vote to elect or not such nominee as an Honorary or Life Member.
+- 10.1 Any persons who have made long, continued and outstanding contributions in the field of pain research and/or management may be elected an Honorary Member (in the case or persons who have not been eligible to be Regular Members of the Society), by a majority vote of the Regular Members present in person or by proxy at a meeting of Regular Members or by online ballot. - 10.2 Any late-career persons who have made long, continued and outstanding contributions to the New Zealand Pain Society and in the field of pain research and/or management may be elected a Life Member (in case of persons who have been Regular Members of the Society) by a majority vote of the Regular Members present in person or by proxy at a meeting of Regular Members or by online ballot. - 10.3 In event that the Council receives a nomination signed by at least two Regular Members for a person to become an Honorary Member or Life Member, Council shall, if it determines that such nominee satisfies the criteria established by Article 10.1 or 10.2, within twelve months of receiving such nomination, convene a meeting of Regular Members or an online ballot for the purpose of considering and affecting a vote to elect or not such nominee as an Honorary or Life Member.

-- 10.3 An Honorary Member shall have the same rights, privileges and obligations of a Regular Member including being entitled to receive notices of general meetings of the Society, to attend such meetings but not to vote thereat.
-An Honorary Member shall not be eligible to hold office as a member of the Council and shall not be liable to pay any subscription or levy to the Society. - 10.4 A Life Member shall have the same rights, privileges and obligations of a Regular Member except that thereafter he shall not be liable to pay any subscription or levy to the Society.
+- 10.4 An Honorary Member shall have the same rights, privileges and obligations of a Regular Member including being entitled to receive notices of general meetings of the Society, to attend such meetings but not to vote thereat.
+An Honorary Member shall not be eligible to hold office as a member of the Council and shall not be liable to pay any subscription or levy to the Society. - 10.5 A Life Member shall have the same rights, privileges and obligations of a Regular Member except that thereafter he shall not be liable to pay any subscription or levy to the Society.